 Universiti Putra, Malaysia, April 23, 2005

-An ostensibly integral component of the Anew world order@ envisioned by the Bush dynasty in America is its alleged world wide endeavour to promote Aliberty@ and Ademocracy.@ The events in Iraq over the last two years have proven the inexhaustibly complex nature of the process of democratisation, a complexity scarcely acknowledged or anticipated by the Bush administration.
+An ostensibly integral component of the ‘new world order’ envisioned by the Bush dynasty in America is its alleged world wide endeavour to promote ‘liberty’ and ‘democracy’.
+The events in Iraq over the last three years have proven the inexhaustibly complex nature of the process of democratisation, a complexity scarcely acknowledged or anticipated.
 There are some broader implications raised by developments in Iraq: (1) to what extent does Islam itself harbour democratic principles?
 Is it, as many modern scholars have argued, essentially a religion of equality and equal access to justice?
 (2) Why has the American attempt to impose democracy on Iraq encountered such severe problems?
 Do the obstinate differences in historical development between the West and much of the Islamic world necessitate an entirely different approach to democracy?
 Indeed, might there be alternative visions of democracy that need not be based on Western, secular models?
 (3) What can be the role of the humanities and of a liberal education in fostering truly democratic institutions and democratic principles, built upon a truly Islamic basis, in the Islamic world?

-My paper will focus on the last question, namely, the role of the humanities.
+This talk will focus on the last question, namely, the role of the humanities.
 But I would like to make a few remarks concerning the first two questions.
-To begin with, we might reflect that democracy in the West took hundreds of years to emerge and mature, and its development rested upon a vast complex of factors, including the Protestant Reformation, the rise of science, the separation of theology from philosophy and the consequent emphasis on rationalism and empircism, the decline of feudalism, the rise and fall of absolute monarchies, and the French Revolution, as well as more general trends such as industrialisation, urbanisation and increasingly broad access to education and voting rights.
-Along with these developments came changes in the rights of agricultural and industrial workers as well as the rights of women.
-The essential change underlying all of these was the rise of a powerful middle class, which promulgated its own values of liberalism, rationalism, economic efficiency, pragmatism and utilitarianism in the spheres of business, trade and education.
+To begin with, we might reflect that democracy in the West took hundreds of years to emerge and mature, and its development rested upon a vast complex of factors, including the Protestant Reformation, the rise of science, the separation of theology from philosophy and the consequent emphasis on rationalism and empiricism, the decline of feudalism, the rise and fall of absolute monarchies, and the French Revolution, as well as more general trends such as industrialisation, urbanisation, and increasingly broad access to education and voting rights.
+Along with these developments came changes in the rights of agricultural and industrial workers, as well as the rights of women.
+The essential change underlying all of these was the rise of an economically powerful middle class, which promulgated its own values of liberalism, rationalism, economic efficiency, pragmatism and utilitarianism in the spheres of business, trade and education.
 This is the essential change that has not happened in much of the Islamic world.
 To the extent that liberalism has taken any root in the Islamic world, it has been mimetic of, and imported from, the West.

 Turning to the second question: the debate concerning Islam and democracy has now reached peculiarly intense proportions.
-Several Western journalists, such as Jamie Glazov, somewhat hysterically deny that Islam is compatible with democracy or modernisation.
+Several ill-minded Western journalists, such as Jamie Glazov, hysterically deny that Islam is compatible with democracy or modernisation.
 Other Western journalists are more balanced and knowledgeable but still suspicious of any claim that Islamic fundamentalism might promote or even desire democratic principles.
 Among Islamic scholars and theologians the debate has produced an interesting spectrum of responses.
-While there is clearly no consensus on the question, it might be fair to say that the debate has centred on a number of issues: the process of shura or consultative decision making, which is commended/commanded by the Quran xlii, v.
+While there is clearly no consensus on the question, it might be fair to say that the debate has centred on a number of issues: (i) the process of shura or consultative decision making, which is commended/commanded by the Quran xlii, v.
 38 and iii, v.
-159 (wa amruhum shura baynahum); the compact or constitution effected by the prophet (s) at Medina, between muhajirun, ansar and the yahud; and the status of the sharia as immutable and unchangeable divine law or as historically conditioned and adaptable to particular circumstances; and finally, the kinds of political and moral values espoused by the Quran, such as justice based on co-operation (49:13, 11:119), and consultative government (6:12, 54:21:107, 29:51, 45:20).
+159 (wa amruhum shura baynahum); (ii) the compact or constitution effected by the Prophet (s) in the first Islamic community at Medina, between the muhajirun, the Muslim emigrants from Mecca, the ansar, the “helpers” or Medinans who converted to Islam, and the yahud or Jews; (iii) the status of the sharia or Islamic law: should this be regarded as immutable and unchangeable divine law or as historically conditioned and adaptable to particular circumstances; (iv) and finally, the kinds of political and moral values espoused by the Quran, such as justice based on co-operation (49:13, 11:119), and consultative government (6:12, 54:21:107, 29:51, 45:20).

 Through the twentieth century, the humanities have undergone many methodological developments; perhaps the most fundamental is the acknowledgment of the constitutive role of human perception and interpretation in constructing our world: our intellectual and spiritual world as well our physical world.
-The notion of literal meaning of any text has been exploded; there can be no meaning that somehow exists promordially prior to the act of interpretation.
-The Qur=an, in its infinite wisdom, recognises this, and asserts that God speaks in parables for men.
-The early Christian thinkers such as Auguistine also recognised the need to interpret many passages of scripture metaphorically.
-The early rulers of Islam were also aware of the need to interpret.
-Abou el Fadl relates an anecdotal story about the fourth calipha Ali Ibn Abi Talib.
-A group later known as the Khawarij insisted on divine sovereignty, and they accused >Ali of accepting the judgment and dominion (hakimiyya) of human beings instead of abiding by the dominion of God=s law.
-Upon hearing of this accusation, >Ali called upon the people to gather around him and brought a large copy of the Qur=an. >Ali touched the Qur=an while instructing it to speak to the people and inform them about God=s law.
-Surprised, the people gathered around >Ali exclaimed, AWhat are you doing?
-The Qur=an cannot speak, for it is not a human being!@ Upon hearing this, >Ali exclaimed that this was exactly his point.
-The Qur=an, >Ali explained, is but ink and paper, and it does not speak for itself.
-Instead, it is human beings who give effect to it according to their limited personal judgments and opinions@ (Boston Review, Apr/May 2003).
+The notion of a “literal meaning” of any text has been exploded; there can be no meaning that somehow exists primordially or prior to the act of interpretation.
+The Qur’an, in its infinite wisdom, recognises this, and asserts that God speaks in parables for men.
+The early Christian thinkers such as Augustine also recognised the need to interpret many passages of scripture metaphorically.
+The early rulers of Islam were also aware of the need to interpret: Abou el Fadl relates an anecdotal story about the fourth caliph Ali Ibn Abi Talib (R).
+A group later known as the Khawarij insisted on divine sovereignty, and they accused Ali of accepting the judgment and dominion (hakimiyya) of human beings instead of abiding by the dominion of God’s law.
+Upon hearing this accusation, Ali called upon the people to gather around him and brought a large copy of the Qur’an.
+Ali touched the Qur’an while instructing it to speak to the people and inform them about God’s law.
+Surprised, the people who were gathered around Ali exclaimed, “What are you doing?
+The Qur’an cannot speak, for it is not a human being!”
+Upon hearing this, Ali exclaimed that this was exactly his point.
+The Qur’an, Ali explained, is but ink and paper, and it does not speak for itself.
+Instead, it is human beings who give effect to it according to their limited personal judgments and opinions (Boston Review, Apr/May 2003).1

-El Fadl=s position seems to me an example of a reasonable and knowledgable attempt to harmonise the demand for divine sovereignty with the unavoidably human nature of interpretation.
+El Fadl’s position seems to me an example of a reasonable and knowledgeable attempt to harmonise the demand for divine sovereignty with the unavoidably human nature of interpretation.
 However, there are dangers in merely demanding abstractly that the process of interpretation be democratised.
 M.A.
-Muqtedar Khan equates even Fadl=s position with what Khan calls Aa tyranny of legalism.@ Khan goes so far as to call for a complete democatisation of the legal process: AAbou El Fadl, too, argues that an Islamic democracy should recognize the centrality of Shari>ah in Muslim life.
+Muqtedar Khan equates even Fadl’s position with what Khan calls “a tyranny of legalism”.
+Khan goes so far as to call for a complete democratisation of the legal process: Abou El Fadl, too, argues that an Islamic democracy should recognise the centrality of Shari’ah in Muslim life.
 This claim is scary, and prompts several questions.
-Who gets to articulate what constitutes the Shari>ah?
+Who gets to articulate what constitutes the Shari’ah?
 Islamic jurists?
 Who determines who an Islamic jurist is?
 Who determines which schools can provide the education that will produce jurists?
-Who determines when a specific democratically passed law is in violation of the Shari>ah?
-Who determines the issues on which people will have freedom of thought and action and the issues on which the so-called Shari>ah will be unquestionable?
-The answer to all of these questions is the sameCthe Muslim jurist.
-A close reading of Abou El Fadl=s arguments suggests that an Islamic democracy is essentially a dictatorship of the Muslim jurists.
-It is much like contemporary Iranian democracy, which is often held hostage by the clerics.@
+Who determines when a specific democratically passed law is in violation of the Shari’ah?
+Who determines the issues on which people will have freedom of thought and action and the issues on which the so-called Shari’ah will be unquestionable?
+The answer to all of these questions is the same: the Muslim jurist.
+A close reading of Abou El Fadl’s arguments suggests that an Islamic democracy is essentially a dictatorship of the Muslim jurists.
+It is much like contemporary Iranian democracy, which is often held hostage by the clerics.

 While the questions raised by Professor Khan are highly pertinent, his suggestion for a simple and abstract democratisation of law seems impractical and theoretically implausible.
 His position would appear to highlight the dangers of uncritical subservience to liberal principles.
-Education systems in the Islamic world need to achieve a balance B though not a compromise B between adherence to Islamic principles and the critical and judicious employment of principles drawn from the Western liberal democratic tradition.
+Education systems in the Islamic world need to achieve a balance – though not a compromise – between adherence to Islamic principles and the critical and judicious employment of principles drawn from the Western liberal democratic tradition.
 Those education systems need to move away from rote learning and reliance upon tradition (taqlid) to a knowledge based on understanding, toward the practice of reading and interpretation grounded on critical principles.
-Such a practice of reading would not posit a primordial, timeless meaning of the fundamental texts of Islam B the Qur=an, the hadith and the shariah B but would acknowledge their historical conditions, their audience, their aesthetic qualities and, above all, their depth and diversity of meaning.
+Such a practice of reading would not posit a primordial, timeless meaning of the fundamental texts of Islam – the Qur’an, the hadith and the shari’ah – but would acknowledge their historical conditions, their audience, their aesthetic qualities and, above all, their depth and diversity of meaning.